hessammehr/hessammehr.github.io/CV.md

 ### Chemical Studies <span> Leadership, mentorship & hands-on workshop implementation | 2023–2025 </span>

-Chemical Studies is a University of Glasgow Chemistry stream aimed at distilling the spectrum of skills and experience chemistry undergraduate in a format tailored to students ineligible for the full MSc.
-As a co-organiser of this innovative programme for the past two years, I mentored small groups of students through the formulation of a research question; guiding them towards a tractable laboratory implementation, followed by 4 intensive lab sessions culminating in a group dissertation and poster.
+Chemical Studies is a University of Glasgow Chemistry stream aimed at distilling the spectrum of skills and experience of a chemistry undergraduate degree into a format tailored to students unable to proceed with the full MSc.
+As a co-organiser of this innovative programme for 2023–24 and 2024–25, I mentored small groups of students through the formulation of a research question and planning a tractable laboratory implementation, followed by 4 intensive lab sessions culminating in a group dissertation and poster.

 ### Year 2&3 MChem <span> Tutorials| 2022–2025 </span>